Fleet Services

 Institutional heads shall continually evaluate the benefit of pooling institution-owned vehicles to increase vehicle utilization and promote flexibility of employee transportation.
 Assigned vehicles that are not in use must be made available for other employees requiring transportation for official business.

 UMB shall monitor vehicle usage to ensure that all vehicles meet the required 10,000-official-mile minimum or other criteria and report the results to the university fleet administrator annually.
 The 10,000-official-mile minimum applies to vehicles assigned to individuals as well as to pooled sedans that regularly leave the campus.
 It does not apply to vehicles that are predominately used on campus that are used daily but accumulate minimal annual mileage.
 Should an improper or inefficient vehicle assignment exist within an institution, the university fleet administrator will notify the institution that the vehicle should be reassigned.
-If the institution does not resolve the improper or inefficient vehicle assignment after notification, the fleet administrator will initiate the reassignment or declare the vehicle surplus.
+If the institution does not resolve the improper or inefficient vehicle assignment after notification, the Fleet Manager will initiate the reassignment or declare the vehicle surplus.

 Monthly Mileage and Maintenance Forms (UMFS-1)